 Then restrict the permissions to that directory to just yourself with the command below.

 chmod 700 ~/.ssh

-This creates a secure location for you to save your authentication keys.
-However, note that since the keys are stored in your user home directory, every user that wishes to connect using SSH keys has to repeat these steps on their own profile.
+This creates a secure location for you to save your SSH keys for authentication.
+However, note that since the keys are stored in your user home directory, every user that wishes to connect using SSH keys for authentication has to repeat these steps on their own profile.